by Hadley Robinson

 Pastor Tim Keller and others have been busy apologizing for how horrible homosexuals have been treated over the centuries as well as dodging clear Biblical teaching on the subject.1

 Evangelicals are mesmerized by Keller.
-Growing a congregation trumps preaching the truth about sin - clearly and openly, just as Jesus and Paul did.
+Growing a congregation trumps preaching the truth about sin.
 Keller appears to be a sort of conservative offshoot of the emerging church movement in the U.S., a marketing scheme to increase church attendance and make the Church "relevant" in the 21st century.

 How does this square with the Gospel preached by Paul, especially what is given in 1Cor.
 1-2?
 So we should see the broad progression of evil in our culture and we do, just as it happened in pre-exilic Israel and pre-Islamic Asia Minor.
 It is the same today – the Biblical Gospel is shunned because of its offense.